 There are a few diesel versions around, which have a reputation for being heavy, noisy and expensive but by far the most are petrol (gasoline) powered, and are either of two-stroke or four-stroke design.

-In recent years, new environment regulations in the US have forced manufacturers of two-stroke outboard motors to clean up their act.
+Which is why, in recent years, new environment regulations in the US have forced manufacturers of two-stroke outboard motors to clean up their act.
 Gone from their product lines are the old carburetted versions requiring pre-mixed petrol/oil fuel in favour of Direct Fuel Injection.
 This technology has greatly reduced oil consumption and carbon emissions, while at the same time making a considerable improvement on fuel economy.

-Here in Europe our regulators have gone one step further, imposing a blanket ban on the import of all two-stroke outboards, and I understand that the US may well go the same way.
 Four-stroke motors generally give even better fuel economy, fewer emissions and are quieter than most 2 stroke motors.
-But four-stroke motors require a larger number of moving parts than two-strokes, which means that they're considerably heavier and more expensive that a two-stroke motor of equivalent power.
+But four-stroke motors require a larger number of moving parts than two-strokes, which means that they're considerably heavier and more expensive than a two-stroke motor of equivalent power.

 Even so, it very much looks as though if you're buying a new outboard motor for your fishing boat, it will soon have to be a four-stroke.